xmuhuanglab/eScreen/README.md

 ## Model Architecture

-eScreen is a sequence-sensitive model built upon the Striped Hyena2 architecture, integrating:
+eScreen is a sequence-sensitive model built upon the Striped Hyena 2 architecture, integrating:

   ☛ Short- and long-range convolution layers for multi-scale regulatory feature extraction